Convoy S2+ UV Flashlight Review

 The emitter is a Nichia UV365.
 Zak thinks it’s a Nichia 276c, and I believe that.

-These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.

-Surprisingly, the ceiling didn’t light up at all – I suppose my paint isn’t uv reactive at all.
+Surprisingly, the ceiling didn’t light up at all – I suppose my paint isn’t UV reactive at all.
 Other stuff at a similar distance would light up, however.

 Here are a few random photos of stuff being UV excited….
 I will be honest here – I am super sensitive to UV and I get a headache after very minimal exposure.
-So for all these photos I was wearing UV blocking glasses.
+So for all these photos, I was wearing UV blocking glasses.
 I would recommend you do the same.
 Even if it doesn’t bother you, at least you’ll be protecting your eyes from UV exposure.

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)

-I compare everything to the KillzoneFlashlights.com 219b BLF-348, because it’s inexpensive and has the best tint!
+I compare everything to the KillzoneFlashlights.com 219b BLF-348 because it’s inexpensive and has the best tint!

 Conclusion